Costa Roca: How time flies – and how some things last forever

 Costa Rica - How Time Flies and How Some Things Never Change

 After several attempts, many raised their white flags in surrender.
-It was seemingly impossible to do, much more with the restrictions now.
+It was seemingly impossible to do, much more so with the restrictions now.
 Through our group chat conversations, I ended up joking, “Atong pag-asa ragyud aning matapok kay kung nay kaslon.
 Galaw-galaw na mga friends.”
 (Our only hope right now is when one of us will get married.
 Who’s turn, is it?)
 And as if on cue, the most reserved member of the group replied: “Hello French Friends!
 Sending you all an invitation.
 Adto nya ta puhon2 maayong lawas.”
 And so, the planning began.

 In our eagerness to celebrate Sundae’s wedding, we organized a simple bridal shower for our lovely bride.
-Despite the busy schedule of the couple, they granted us a little of their time to get to reconnect with them and send our well wishes as they start a new chapter of their lives.
+Despite the busy schedule of the couple, they granted us a little of their time to reconnect with them and send our well wishes as they start a new chapter of their lives.

 The wedding took place a week after the bridal shower at St. Francis of Assisi Parish in Balamban.
 From there, we proceeded to the reception at Costa Roca Resort Club (formerly known as Binghay Marine Park).
 To make the most of the out-of-town trip, we decided to stay overnight.